75 (Type 162) 1985 - 1992

 I benefited from fitting an in car GoPro part way through the season which helped in the post run debrief.
 It's amazing what you pick up off the video (and forget in the heat of the moment!).

-There was a steady improvement from the 22 season.
-Overall I came 25th out of 95 and 1st in the Intersport class out of 7.
-The highlight was undoubtedly finishing 2nd overall at a wet end of season sprint at Castle Combe where I was leading going into the final run of the day as the track dried.....ultimately beaten by a Porsche 718 GTS.
+There was a steady improvement from the 22 season as I beat all my previous PB's.
+Overall I came 25th out of 95 and 1st in the Intersport class.
+The highlight was undoubtedly finishing 2nd overall at a wet, end of season, sprint at Castle Combe where I was leading going into the final run of the day (as the track dried).....ultimately beaten by a Porsche 718 GTS.

 23/24 off season

-It was decided to move from 14" wheels and go 15" as well as fit Black motorsport Powerflex suspension bushes throughout to gain some added control and response from the suspension while maintaining acceptable road manners.
+It was decided to move from 14" wheels and go 15" as well as fit Black motorsport Powerflex suspension bushes to gain some grip and control and response from the suspension while maintaining acceptable road manners.
 I selected Compomotive style TH turbo 3 piece split rims (as raced in period on ETCC and BTCC Alfa 75 and GTVs by Jon Dooley no less) as an alternative to the Speedline teledial originals.
-I also decided to stick with List 1a Yokohama rubber (perhaps list 1b next year).
-It was also initially decided to replace the 20 year old adjustable Koni Sport shocks like for like.
-Unfortunately the funds dried up and it was decided to delay their purchase.
-Interestingly, on fitting the new Watts linkage bushes it was found that the originals had seized!!!.... enough said on that one but I'm definitely looking for more grip off the rear next year!!!
+I also decided to stick with List 1a Yokohama rubber (perhaps list 1b in the future).
+Interestingly, on fitting the new Watts linkage bushes it was found that the originals had seized!!!.... enough said on that one, but I was definitely hoping for more grip off the rear in the future.

-To help with the post run debriefing (along with the GoPro in -car video) I purchased a Racebox Mini S. So I'm looking forward to getting my head around this piece of equipment and all the data that will become available to me.
+To help with the post run debriefing (along with the GoPro in -car video) I purchased a Racebox Mini S. The combination of the two would no doubt help to inform me of what I wasn't doing well and point to possible improvements.

 2024 Season

-The car was finally ready for the 2024 season having had a new set of "Compomotive" style TH Turbo alloy wheels fitted (and Yokohama Advan A008's) which I think look particularly smart with the right amount of "retro competition" style.
-In an attempt to minimise transit mileage, but also to go to some other venue's, I'd planned on doing 12 rounds inc Shelsley Walsh and Mallory Park as well as all the usual suspects (Wiscombe, Goodwood, Castle Combe, Prescott and Gurston).
-Unfortunately I was having to miss Lydden due to holiday plans (not good as it's previouisly been my best scoring venue).
-I was also looking forward to a track day with driver tuition (Chris Snowdon obviously) at Goodwood two days before Round 4 at the same track.
-All in attempt to eak out that extra sec or two.
-These two events also tied in with "Auto Italia" visiting to do a feature on the car and my 91 year old father coming to see me compete for the first time.
-I was so looking forward to Goodwood.
-The Hillclimbing Gods had other plans for me and K260 UPL!
+In an attempt to minimise transit mileage, but also to go to some other venue's, I planned on doing 12 rounds inc Shelsley Walsh and Mallory Park as well as all the usual suspects (Wiscombe, Goodwood, Castle Combe, Prescott and Gurston).
+Unfortunately I was having to miss Lydden due to holiday plans (not good as it's previously been my best scoring venue).
+I planned to complete a pre-season track day with driver tuition (Chris Snowdon obviously) at Goodwood two days before Round 4 at the same track (all in attempt to gain that extra second).

-Post Wiscombe there was a lot of soul searching and indecision on what to do next.
+Unfortunately, the season did not get off to a good start at Wiscombe where a damp Sawbench saw me put the car on its side.
+Hillclimbing is a cruel mistress!
+Post Wiscombe, there was a lot of soul searching and indecision on my part on what to do next.
 Priority was to sort the car, but to what end?
 CSRacing stepped up again and took on the task of finding the spares and panels etc to get it all fixed.
-But with the words "never race a car you love" ringing in my ears I was stumped as to what to do.
-I even got to the point of buying a Mk3 Toyota MR2 as a replacement race car vowing to preserve the 75 as a very clean fast road example.
+I was unsure about whether to race the car again.
 That all changed when I got the car back off Chris and drove it home.....there was only one solution that would satisfy me and that was to "get back in the saddle" and compete in the 75.
 At NAD 2024 I announced this to Chris, Richard and Michael Ward who all agreed that "it's one life, cars can be fixed and it is what it was made for....it's an Alfa Romeo!".

 Modification History